-Students with disabilities who are unable to take or read notes and who are requesting recording may make such requests to the Office of Disability Services, not to instructors, by following the procedures provided to students by that Office.
+Students with disabilities who are unable to take or read notes and who are requesting recording may make such requests to the Accessibility Resources Center (ARC), not to instructors, by following the procedures provided to students by the ARC.
 Permission to make recordings will not be withheld if such recordings are reasonably necessary to accommodate a student's disability as defined by law.